Jordanian Arab Socialist Ba'ath Party: History

 Both Rimawi and Na'was were elected to Parliament during the 1950 and 1951 elections as independents (the Ba'ath Party was not a legalised party at this time).
 The party managed to get three ba'athists elected to Parliament in the 1951 election.
 However, during the 1954 election they lost all their seats.
 Rimawi was re-elected in the 1956 election to the Jordanian parliament, and retained his seat until the 1961 election.
 As voting patterns would prove, the largest concentrations of ba'athists lived in Irbid and Amman on the East Bank, and Jerusalem and Nablus on the West Bank.
 Shuqyar during his forced exile inside Jordan, was influenced by communist thought during his exile.
 When his exile ended, Shuqyar tried to form a National Front with the Jordanian Communist Party and the Ba'ath regional organisation as its leading members.
 However, his fellow ba'athist colleagues opposed this idea, and, because of it, Shuqyar left the party.

 The party was again legally registered in 1993, but was forced to change its name to Jordanian Arab Socialist Ba'ath Party.
 From then on it has been led by Akram al-Homsi.
 Khalil Haddadeen, Jordan's former Minister of Information, was elected to Parliament during the 1993 and 1997 elections on a pro-Iraqi and pro-Saddam Hussein stance.

 At the time of the 1966 split, the party had an estimated 1,000 members.
 It was active in the Arab Liberation Front (ALF).
-The ALF's first leader was Jordanian, Zaid Haydar.
+The ALF's first leader was Jordanian, Zayd Haydar.
 Munif al-Razzaz, who joined the party in 1966, eventually became an ALF leader.
 From there, he climbed the party ladder and became a member of the National Command before he was placed under house arrest by Iraqi authorities.
 Shahir Abu Shahut became the first leader of the party after the 1966 split.